Script-Central/Nether-Wart-Script/README.md

 Download the zip and place it somewhere.
 Extract it to somewhere.
 Navigate to that directory.
 Open a command propmt at that directory.
 Enter `gradlew build`.
 To the best of my knowledge there should be a compiled script waiting in your build/libs subdirectory.
 Pickup the non-sources version, that should be the one you're looking for.

 ## Is this a community thing?
 It can be!
 If it turns out anyone cares enough, sure have a go and make my horrible, messy, disorganised, inefficient, versionless and outdated code better.
-This may just be the beginning
+This may just be the beginning.

 ## For more info on usage of the script head over to my [discord server](https://discord.gg/qVJcvU7x5j "The Script Central Discord Server")!

 ## **Warning**
-Follow my liscense please :)
+Follow my license please :)
-More importantly, the nuker/fastbreak may not be stable, please use at your own risk The Client Tick Speed Changer is most definitly not stable, do not use if you care about your account safety
+More importantly, the nuker/fastbreak may not be stable, please use at your own risk.
+The Client Tick Speed Changer is most definitly not stable, do not use if you care about your account safety.